-Space Mountain took Disney Imagineers on a journey full of challenges like they’d never encountered before, but the emerged triumphant with a classic attraction that is still as popular today as when it opened in 1975.
+Space Mountain took Disney Imagineers on a journey full of challenges like they’d never encountered before, but they emerged triumphant with a classic attraction that is still as popular today as when it opened in 1975.

 One of a handful of rides that debuted at WDW in Orlando instead of at Disneyland in Anaheim, Space Mountain was a long time in the making.

-The enclosed indoor coaster concept has since been copied many times the world over, but when you ride the Magic Kingdom’s Space Mountain, you’re riding a piece of history!
+The enclosed indoor coaster concept has since been copied many times the world over, but when you ride the Magic Kingdom’s Space Mountain, you’re riding a piece of history.